Black hat SEO techniques

 This element of “trickery” means that black hat sites that appear at the top of search engine results might be useless to visitors.
 This, of course, is not what Google et al. want, so they do all they can to discourage black hat methods and punish those who use them.

-Search engines don’t just dislike black hat SEO for its dishonesty, but because it often leads to bad user experience.
+Search engines don’t just dislike black hat SEO for its dishonesty, but because it often leads to a bad user experience.
 Unlike white hat SEO, which aims to benefit site visitors and search engines, black hat SEO is aimed purely at search engines, often ignoring users entirely.

 Despite Google’s hardline stance on black hat SEO, there are still some individuals or agencies that continue to use black hat methods, hoping they do not get caught.
 These people and companies are best avoided if you have any interest in maintaining the long-term visibility of your website.